Recon-Fuzz/recon-docs/src/writing_invariant_tests/optimizing_broken_properties.md

   balance of actor 2 after deposit 0
 ```

-this allows the attacker to steal shares of the other depositor(s) on withdrawal.
+this allows the attacker to steal shares of the other depositor(s) on withdrawal, an increase in severity of the originally identified bug of arbitraging by deflating the price.

 #### Increasing price
 For the `test_optimize_user_increases_price_per_share_1` we can see that multiple small deposits followed by a withdrawal of a small amount allows the user to manipulate the price upward.